 Midwifery Program, Mount Royal University

 The Midwifery Program at Mount Royal University (Mount Royal’s B.Mid. program) is a four-year, direct entry, full-time undergraduate program leading to a Bachelor of Midwifery degree.
-Graduates may apply for General registration with CMBC after passing the CMRE, the BC Exam and meeting all registration requirements.
-Mount Royal’s B.Mid. program currently has an interim program recognition status with CMBC.
+Graduates may apply for Practising midwife registration with CMBC after passing the CMRE, the BC Exam and meeting all registration requirements.
+Mount Royal’s B.Mid. program currently has an interim program recognition status with BCCNM.

 Other Canadian Provinces and Territories

-CMBC do not currently recognize any midwifery education programs in other Canadian provinces or territories except the programs in BC, Ontario and Alberta as stated above.
-Graduates from a Canadian midwifery education program which are not recognized by CMBC must first seek midwifery registration in a Canadian province or territory that recognize the program and apply for registration in BC under inter-provincial registration reciprocity.
+BCCNM do not currently recognize any midwifery education programs in other Canadian provinces or territories except the programs in BC, Ontario and Alberta as stated above.
+Graduates from a Canadian midwifery education program which are not recognized by BCCNM must first seek midwifery registration in a Canadian province or territory that recognize the program and apply for registration in BC under inter-provincial registration reciprocity.

-CMBC has a process in place in reviewing and approving a baccalaureate midwifery education program or a midwifery bridging program.
-Every program is required to apply through the process if the program intends to be approved by the CMBC as a recognized program.
+BCCNM has a process in place in reviewing and approving a baccalaureate midwifery education program or a midwifery bridging program.
+Every program is required to apply through the process if the program intends to be approved by the BCCNM as a recognized program.